 City staff contracted with Bay Area Economics (BAE) to support the City's implementation of Housing Element 2023-2031 subprograms HE 1.7 and 1.8.
-As part of that contract, BAE was tasked with reviewing trends in STVR and hotel occupancy and pricing; analyzing the local housing market composition and utilization; estimating the impacts of visitor spending on induced workforce housing needs; and reviewing approaches to STVR and other non-resident use of housing regulations in other communities.
-Based on the analysis conducted, BAE prepared an STVR and Underused Housing Stock Study (Study), provided as Attachment 1, including key findings and possible solutions to address current issues and prevent reasonably anticipated future problems related to STVRs and underused housing.
+As part of that contract, BAE was tasked with reviewing trends in STVR and hotel occupancy and pricing; analyzing the local housing market composition and utilization, estimating the impacts of visitor spending on induced workforce housing needs; and reviewing approaches to STVR and other non-resident use of housing regulations in other communities.
+Based on the analysis conducted, BAE was tasked with preparing an STVR and underused housing stock report, including key findings and possible solutions to address current issues and prevent reasonably anticipated future problems related to STVRs and underused housing.